-According to the myth, a giant, savage boar lived on Mount Erymanthos (at 2224 m, or 7297 feet, the fourth-tallest peak in the Peloponnese).
-As punishment for killing his family in a fit of madness, Hercules was obliged to perform a series of 12 impossible tasks, or “Labors” for King Eurystheus of Argos.
+According to the myth, a giant, savage boar lived on Mount Erymanthos (at 2.224 kilometers, or 7,297 feet, the fourth-tallest peak in the Peloponnese).
+As punishment for killing his family in a fit of madness, Hercules was obliged to perform a series of 12 impossible tasks or “Labors” for King Eurystheus of Argos.
 Capturing the Erymanthian boar was the fourth task.
 Hercules chased the animal into deep snow on the mountain and subdued it with his superhuman strength.
 When he carried the beast back to Argos, the king was so terrified of it that he hid inside a huge storage jar.

 The scene is represented on a rare bronze drachm of Alexandria struck about 146 CE under the emperor Antoninus Pius.
 Roman Egypt had its own coinage, with Greek inscriptions and themes, and the large bronzes provided ample space for graphic storytelling.